albertleecn/osplabs/labs/lab05addnewsyscall/README.md

-# Add a New System Call
+# Add a New System Call  to say hello

 ## Target
 1. Add a new system call into the linux kernel